aria-systems-group/website/_people/peter.md

 picture-link:
 header-link:
 ---
-I am a first year master's student studying Aerospace Engineering with a focus on autonomous systems at the University of Colorado Boulder.
+I am a first year PhD student studying Aerospace Engineering with a focus on autonomous systems at the University of Colorado Boulder.
 I am passionate about theoretical problems in the field of autonomy and robotics.
 I received my BS degree from CU Boulder in Aerospace Engineering as well.
 My personal research is focused on synthesizing a high-level plan that efficiently satisfies a set of task preferences while respecting a user-defined priority for each task.
 My goal with this research is to extend the high-level reasoning capability of autonomous systems in scenarios where an agent is given multiple tasks to complete.

 <!--more-->